 Experimenting with the future is a muscle that we too rarely exercise, but one that can generate valuable insights, feedback and yes, even operational learning.
-In this case, the experiment was to gather signals from imagining what different futures and structures of LGBTQI+ movement work might look like if movement work fully reflected and modelled the intersectionality inherent within LGBTQI+ communities.
+In this case, the experiment was to gather signals from imagining what different futures and structures of LGBTQI+ movement work might look like if movement communities.